comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

    The :func:`cla_utils.exercises2.GS_modified` function has been left unimplemented.
-It should implement the modified Gram-Schmidt algorithm above, using Numpy slice notation so that only one Python for loop is used.
+It should implement the modified Gram-Schmidt algorithm above, using Numpy slice notation where possible.
+   What is the minimal number of Python for loops possible?

    The function should work "in place" by making a copy of `A` and then changing those values, without introducing additional intermediate arrays.
 The test script ``test_exercises2.py`` in the ``test`` directory will test this